Airtable Electronic Signature: Complete Setup Guide

 Step 4: Send the document for electronic signature

-With your PDF ready, you send it to an electronic signature tool like DocuSign, HelloSign, or eSignatures.io.
+Once your PDF is ready, send it to an e-signature tool like DocuSign, Dropbox Sign (formerly HelloSign), or PandaDoc.
 The recipient opens the document, reviews it, and signs electronically.
 Most e-signature platforms send you a notification when the signing is complete.

 Tip: If you're generating contracts or invoices from Airtable, TypeFlow handles steps 1-3 for you.
 You can start for free and connect your first template in minutes.